joffreybesos/d2r-mapview/README.md

 ### Run your own map server

-Alternatively you can host your own map server which I've also shared for free.
+There have been a lot of changes and it's now very easy to setup your own map server.
-Please refer to [SERVER.md](SERVER.md) for a full guide.
+Please refer to [INSTALLATION.md](https://github.com/joffreybesos/d2-mapserver/blob/master/INSTALLATION.md) for a full guide.

 ## Is it safe?